-Eversense XL CGM System Safety Information
+Eversense E3 CGM System Safety Information

 Indications for Use

 The Eversense® E3 Continuous Glucose Monitoring (CGM) System is indicated for continually measuring glucose levels for up to 180 days in persons with diabetes age 18 and older.The system is indicated for use to replace fingerstick blood glucose measurements for diabetes treatment decisions.
 The system is intended to

 - Provide glucose trend information.

 - Provide alerts for the detection and prediction of episodes of low blood glucose (hypoglycemia) and high blood glucose (hyperglycemia).

 The system is a prescription device.
 Historical data from the system can be interpreted to aid in providing therapy adjustments.
 These adjustments should be based on patterns and trends seen over time.